 Cairn shares jump as Agora strikes oil: Cairn Energys new North Sea acquisition has struck oil just a fortnight after the 280 million deal was announced.
 Shares in Scotlands flagship explorer and producer jumped 3% after the success was unveiled by Agora Oil & Gas, the Norwegian group targeted by Cairn for its smart management.

 Success of smart meter pays off for SMS: A gas meter technology firm has reported 285% uplift in profits in its first annual results since listing on the stock market.
-Glasgow-based (SMS) saw pretax profits increase from 857,000 to 3.3 million in 2011.
+Glasgow-based Smart Metering Systems (SMS) saw pretax profits increase from 857,000 to 3.3 million in 2011.

 HeroTSC to create 150 Glasgow jobs: Scottish call centre company HeroTSC has revealed it is recruiting 150 more staff in Glasgow to work on a contract for Sky that has been moved by the satellite broadcaster from entrepreneur Sir David Murrays Response business.

 Omega forecasts 41% rise in sales: Omega Diagnostics is predicting sales will rise 41% to 11.12 million on the back of strong growth in its allergy division.
 In a pre-close trading statement, the firm based in Alva, Clackmannanshire, said the acquisition of Allergopharmas in vitro diagnostics business boosted figures in that section from 1.54 million to 4.47 million.

 Pharmacells aims to lead world in stem cell supply: Scots stem cell Storage Company Pharmacells has announced its acquisition of the assets of Edinburgh-based biotech firm Immunosolv, in a deal Bosses believe will propel it to world-leader status in the supply of stem cells for research.